Will Microgreens Regrow After Harvesting?

 Other varieties that growers occasionally report limited regrowth from include:

-• Lettuce microgreens (sometimes 2-3 harvests with declining quality)
+• Lettuce microgreens (sometimes 2 to 3 harvests with declining quality)

 • Celery microgreens (slow but possible)